clair-design/clair-ce/README.md

 # clair-ce

+**This is an experimental project!**

-[experimental] clair components in web components
+clair components in web components.